-- c.
-The expenditure budgets for ongoing purposes shall be the resources that would have been available from state apportionment. - d.
-Excess revenue above apportionment shall be allocated at the college or district level for one-time purposes, such as to cover some of the unfunded obligations for the retiree benefit plans. - e.
-Excess revenue above apportionment shall not be used for regular ongoing expenditures, such as salaries. - f.
-Excess revenue above apportionment shall not be used for any other purposes that will jeopardize the District's future financial stability. - g.
-BP and AR 6210 will be followed when allocating basic aid funds unless the Board of Trustees authorizes a departure from the policy. - 8.
-One-time Cost Savings
+- a.
+The expenditure budgets for ongoing purposes shall be the resources that would have been available from state apportionment. - b.
+Excess revenue above apportionment shall be allocated at the college or district level for one-time purposes, such as to cover some of the unfunded obligation for the retiree benefit plans. - c.
+Excess revenue above apportionment shall not be used for regular ongoing expenditures, such as salaries. - d.
+Excess revenue above apportionment shall not be used for any other purposes that will jeopardize the District's future financial stability. - e.
+Board Policy and Administrative Regulation 6210 Basic Aid Funds Allocation Process will be followed when allocating basic aid funds, unless the Board of Trustees authorizes a departure from the policy.

+8. One-time Cost Savings